-Baby's First Checkup
+Your Baby's First Visit

-Dr. Mira Albert, Dr. Lynna Gripentrog, and Dr. Andreina Ramones, along with the American Dental Association and the American Academy of Pediatrics, and the American Academy of Pediatric Dentistry, recommend that your baby should have their first dental checkup as soon as their first tooth erupts, which is normally around 6 months old.
+Our team of pediatric dentists, along with the American Dental Association and the American Academy of Pediatrics, and the American Academy of Pediatric Dentistry, recommend a baby's first dental visit as soon as their first tooth erupts, which is normally around 6 months old.
 If they don’t have any teeth by the time they turn 1, you should still bring them in anyway.
 During this visit, we’ll introduce your child to everyone in the office so they can get used to their new surroundings.
 Our staff will then gently clean their mouth and gums and give them a short oral exam while they lay down in your lap.
 After that, they’ll discuss how you can take care of your child’s teeth as well as what developmental milestones you should look for.

 A topical fluoride treatment is fast, easy, and incredibly effective for protecting your baby's teeth from cavities.
 This naturally-occurring mineral strengthens their enamel and makes their teeth significantly more resistant to decay.
 To apply it, we use a small brush to paint a thin layer of fluoride varnish on their teeth.
 With a thin consistency, it dries quickly and adheres to their teeth for several hours.
 Then you'll simply remove any residual varnish at home with an infant toothbrush or damp cloth later that evening.